-One of the most significant advantages is that the investment strategy is not limited to a specific asset; it can securitize liquid and illiquid assets.
-The private bank’s treatment of these transactions as debt enables a FlexFunds’ ETP set up quickly.
-The agility of this process contrasts with the tedious and time-consuming schemes of traditional funds, which are subject to complex verification procedures given private banking KYC policies.
+First of all, it is worth mentioning that the investment strategy is not limited to a particular asset type, as liquid, illiquid, listed, and alternative assets can be securitized.
+The treatment of these transactions as debt by the private bank allows a FlexFunds’ ETP to reach this distribution platform quickly.
+The agility of this process contrasts with the tedious and lengthy schemes of traditional funds, which are subject to complex verification procedures, given the KYC policies of private banks.

 Trends to 2025

-Among other trends, they foresee a scenario highly dominated by Artificial intelligence (AI) and autonomous learning to generate advantages over competitors while offering greater value to clients.
+Among other trends, they foresee a scenario highly dominated by technologies such as AI and autonomous learning to generate advantages over competitors while offering greater value to clients.

-The report explains that “these trends could open the door for wealth managers to expand their business models to capture untapped potential,” primarily as it relates to non-investable assets, which “represent a significant and growing portion of an individual’s total wealth today.”
+The report explains that “these trends could open the door for wealth managers to expand their business models to capture untapped potential,” primarily related to non-bankable assets, which “represent a significant and growing portion of an individual’s total wealth today.”